Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Walking in the driving rain is not easy

-Strong wind, sand and constant drizzle was slowing down my pace.
-It was not easy going when it was windy and sand was blowing in my face.
+Strong wind, sand, and constant drizzle were slowing down my pace.
+It was not easy going when it was windy, and sand was blowing in my face.
 One day I had to stop for hours, it was simply impossible to go further.
 The other ineffective condition was a full rainy day.
-I was freezing because I was totally wet even though I had rainy cloths with me.
+I was freezing because I was totally wet even though I had rainy clothes with me.
 Walking for more than 21k under the rain it is not so comfortable at all.”

 The Materia Instabile features some 40 pictures from the Icelandic highlands.